michailmitsakis/fantasy-book-assistant/README.md

 # 📚 Fantasy & Sci-Fi Book Assistant

 ### 🧩 Overview
 Ever wanted to quickly sort through the vast number of fantasy and science fiction books to find the next best thing?
-This project is a lightweight **Retrieval-Augmented Generation (RAG)** fantasy & sci-fi book assistant that helps users explore and query a curated collection of best-selling fantasy & science fiction books.
+This project is a lightweight fantasy & sci-fi book assistant that helps users explore and query a curated collection of best-selling fantasy & science fiction books.
 Users can ask natural-language questions about books (themes, tone, pacing, etc.) and receive concise, context-aware answers based on the indexed book metadata.

 ---